Minimum spanning tree: Uniqueness

 More generally, if the edge weights are not all distinct then only the (multi-)set of weights in minimum spanning trees is certain to be unique; it is the same for all minimum spanning trees.

 Minimum-cost subgraph

-If the weights are positive, then a minimum spanning tree is in fact a minimum-cost subgraph connecting all vertices, since subgraphs containing cycles necessarily have more total weight.
+If the weights are positive, then a minimum spanning tree is, in fact, a minimum-cost subgraph connecting all vertices, since if a subgraph contains a cycle, removing any edge along that cycle will decrease its cost and preserve connectivity.

 Cycle property

 For any cycle C in the graph, if the weight of an edge e of C is larger than any of the individual weights of all other edges of C, then this edge cannot belong to an MST.

 Proof: Assume the contrary, i.e. that e belongs to an MST T_{1}.
 Then deleting e will break T_{1} into two subtrees with the two ends of e in different subtrees.
 The remainder of C reconnects the subtrees, hence there is an edge f of C with ends in different subtrees, i.e., it reconnects the subtrees into a tree T_{2} with weight less than that of T_{1}, because the weight of f is less than the weight of e.